Novel Emergent Phases in a Two-Dimensional Superconductor

+Here, $\nu=1.2$ for the correlation length critical exponent and $\psi=1/2$ for the tunneling critical exponent, as predicted for the IRCP scenario in two-dimensions~\cite{vojta2009infinite}, $u$ and $\omega$ are, respectively, the leading irrelevant operator and associated exponent responsible for the correction to the scaling.
+The solid red line in Fig.~\ref{fig:fig.2}(a) is fit to Eqn.~\ref{eq:correction}.
+The fit yields ${B_c}^*=0.179$~T. Interestingly, at low temperatures, the phase boundary deviates from the prediction of Eqn.~\ref{eq:correction} (marked by an ellipse in Fig.~\ref{fig:fig.2}(a)) and develops a tail at low temperatures. \\

-To further elucidate the nature of the superconducting transition, we utilize a power-law scaling ansatz for the sheet resistance~\cite{fisher1990quantum}.
-In two dimensions, it is given by:
+To probe this deviation further, we perform a detailed analysis of the magnetoresistance data utilizing a power-law scaling ansatz valid in two dimensions:~\cite{fisher1990quantum}:

-Here, $R_c$ and $B_c$ are the critical sheet resistance and critical magnetic fields, and $f(x)$ is a scaling function with f(0)=1.
-Following the method outlined in \cite{xing2015quantum}, an `effective' (temperature or field-dependent) value of the exponent combination $z\nu$ can be gleaned by applying (\ref{eq:scaling}) to the magnetoresistance data over a narrow temperature interval (for details, see the Supplemental Material).
-The resulting effective $z\nu$ values, presented in Fig.\ \ref{fig:fig.3}(b), demonstrate a fascinating temperature and magnetic field dependence: With decreasing temperature (and the corresponding increase in $B_c(T)$), the $z\nu$ values sharply increase as one approaches the characteristic magnetic field designated as ${B_c}^*$.
-However, upon further lowering of the temperature, a kink-like feature develops, leading to a second sharp increase of $z\nu$.
-The behavior of $z\nu$ during the first upturn, for temperatures above $0.07$~K, can be fitted with a power-law of the form $z\nu \sim ({B_c}^*-B_c)^{-\nu\psi}$, reminiscent of its behavior in the quantum Griffiths phase associated with an IRCP \cite{Fisher92,Jose_2007,VojtaKotabageHoyos09,xing2015quantum}.
-Using the values $\nu=1.2$ for the correlation length critical exponent and $\psi=1/2$ for the tunneling critical exponent, as predicted for the IRCP scenario in two dimensions \cite{vojta2009infinite}, the fit to the data gives ${B_c}^*=0.179$\,T.
+Here, $R_c$ is the critical sheet resistance, and $f(x)$ is a scaling function with $f(0)=1$.
+The value of the exponent combination $z\nu$ is obtained by applying Eqn.~\ref{eq:scaling} to the magnetoresistance data. (see Supplemental Material section S1)~\cite{xing2015quantum}.
+The resulting $z\nu$ values, presented in Fig.~\ref{fig:fig.2}(b), demonstrate a fascinating $T$ and $B$ dependence: With decreasing temperature (and the corresponding increase in $B_c(T)$), $z\nu$ values sharply increase as one approaches the characteristic magnetic field ${B_c}^*$.
+For $T > 70$~mK (${B_c}^*<0.18$~T) , $z\nu$ can be well fitted with a power-law of the form $z\nu \sim ({B_c}^*-B_c)^{-\nu\psi}$, and is { typically reminiscent} of its behavior in the QGP associated with an IRCP \cite{Fisher92,Jose_2007,VojtaKotabageHoyos09,xing2015quantum}.
+The fit to the data gives ${B_c}^*=0.179$~T. Now, very interestingly, upon further lowering the temperature (increasing $B_c(T)$), a kink-like feature develops, leading to a second sharp increase of $z\nu$.
+This observation of two distinct upturns in the temperature dependence of $z\nu(T)$ is unforeseen that all previous studies reported only a single upturn in the field-dependence of $z\nu(T)$ \cite{lewellyn2019infinite,shen2016,xing2018,saito2018quantum,zhang2019quantum,xing2015quantum}) and is the central result of this letter. \\

-The temperature dependent drift in the crossing points of the magnetoresistance data $B_{c}(T)$, seen in the inset of Fig.~\ref{fig:fig.2}, can be traced back to the effects of the leading irrelevant operator \cite{lewellyn2019infinite}.
-Thus:

-where $\delta_x(T)=[B_{c}^{*}-B_{c}(T)]/B_{c}^{*}$ and u is the leading irrelevant operator responsible for the correction to the scaling.
-The crossing points in Fig.~\ref{fig:fig.3}(a) are fitted using Eq.~\ref{eq:correction}, (shown by the red solid line) and yields ${B_c}^*=0.179$ T, thus independently verifying the value of ${B_c}^*$ as calculated from Fig.~\ref{fig:fig.3}(b).\\